 The Congo has a tropical climate, remaining consistently hot and humid all year round, particularly in its equatorial regions.
 Annual temperatures average between 21C and 27C.
 The rainy season lasts from October to May with the Congo’s northern rainforests having an annual rainfall of 1100 mm.

-Whilst tourism has not thrived easily in either of the Congolese countries the Republic of Congo is more accommodating to visitors than the DR Congo and it is relatively easy to access any of the major towns situated in the R.O.C.
+Whilst tourism has not thrived easily in either of the Congolese countries, the Republic of Congo (ROC) is more accommodating to visitors than the Democratci Republic of Congo (DR Congo) and it is relatively easy to access any of the major towns situated in the ROC.
+A good way to get an idea of what to do is to scan the activities offered by Viator.
+They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.

 The DR Congo also hosts the Ruwenzori range of mountains, peaking at the Pic Marguerite which stands at a breathtaking 5119m, with the snowline starting at 533m.
 The mountains offer some of Africa’s most spectacular scenery although much of the landscape was damaged when the Nyiragongo volcano erupted in 2002.